mirfan899/Urdu/README.md

 Here is the link to the resource for more information [COUNTER](http://ucrel.lancs.ac.uk/textreuse/counter.php).

+## QA datasets
+I have added two qa datasets for if someone wants to use it for QA based Chatbot.
+QA(Ahadis): `qa_ahadis.csv` It contains qa pairs for Ahadis.

+The dataset `qa_gs.csv` it contains the general knowledge QA.
 ## Urdu model for SpaCy
 Urdu model for SpaCy is available now.
 You can use it to build NLP apps easily.
 Install the package in your working environment.
 ```shell